TimCoates/TimCoates.github.io/pages/explore/search_free_slots.md

 </tr>
 </table>

-#### Error handling ####

-SHALL return an `Operation Outcome` resource that provides additional detail when one or more parameters are corrupt or a specific business rule/constraint is breached.

-#### Payload response body ####
+## Response ##

+### Success ###
 Provider systems:

-- SHALL return a `200` **OK** HTTP status code on successful retrieval of "free" slot details.
+- MUST return a `200` **OK** HTTP status code on successful retrieval of "free" slot details.
-- SHALL include the  `Slot` details for the organisation which meet the requested criteria.
+- MUST include the  `Slot` resources which meet the requested criteria.
+- MAY implement <a href='http://hl7.org/fhir/STU3/http.html#paging'>paging as described here</a> to limit the number of resources returned.
+- MAY implement an upper limit on returned Slots that excludes Slots which would fall into the requested time window.

-The response `Bundle` SHALL only contain resources related to the returned `Slot` resources.
+The response `Bundle` MUST only contain resources related to the returned `Slot` resources.
 If no free slots are returned then no resources should be returned within the response `Bundle`.
 Related resources SHOULD not be duplicated (where for example they are related to multiple Slots).

+### Failure ###
+Provider systems:

+- If the request fails because either no valid JWT is supplied or the supplied JWT failed validation, the response MUST include a status of `403` **Forbidden**.
+This MUST be accompanied by an OperationOutcome resource providing additional detail.

+- If the request fails because the query string parameters were invalid or unsupported, the response MUST include a status of `400` **Bad Request**.
+- If the request fails because of a server error, the response MUST include a status of `500` **Internal Server Error**.

+Failure responses with a `4xx` status SHOULD NOT be retried without taking steps to address the underlying cause of the failure.

+Failure responses with a `500` status MAY be retried.

+## Sample response ##

 ```json
 {